 Find out the best free knitting patterns for baby clothes and accessories

-While you’re there check out the Patons Fairytale Fab DK 100% acrylic yarn, which comes in 17 colours, for 99p a 50g ball.
+While you’re there check out the Patons Fairytale Fab DK 100% acrylic yarn, for £1.19 a 50g ball.
 DK yarn is the most popular weight, and knits perfectly on the above-mentioned needle sizes.
 There are exquisitely beautiful yarns available – merino, angora, cashmere, glittery – but it’s a waste of money if you have to rip it out and redo it.

 If you carry on casting on (and off!) beyond your first scarf or hat you’ll need more bits of kit.